rgoshen/qr-code-component-main/README.md

 ### Continued development

-I just want to keep go back over plain CSS with out the use of frameworks to cement concepts of flexbox, grid and positioning.
+I just want to just keep going back over plain CSS with out the use of frameworks to cement concepts of flexbox, grid and positioning.

 ### Useful resources